-As stated above, ElectraNet considers that the proposed participant derogation will address the risk that actionable ISP projects may not proceed because finance is either unavailable or too expensive.
-This implies that ElectraNet's assessment of the proposed participant derogation, and its benefits, is based on:
+As noted above, TransGrid has stated that the objective of the rule change request is to ensure the timing of revenue is aligned with the efficient financing costs of its actionable ISP projects.
+TransGrid's assessment of the proposed participant derogation, and its benefits, is therefore based on:

-- A counterfactual where without the participant derogation being made, there is a risk that actionable ISP projects will not proceed, and - The possibility that implementation of the participant derogation will enable ElectraNet to obtain cheaper financing for PEC projects.
+- a counterfactual where, in the absence of the participant derogation, there is a risk that actionable ISP projects will not proceed, and - the possibility that implementation of the participant derogation will enable TransGrid to obtain cheaper financing for PEC projects.